 Trade School FAQs

 Welcome to our brand new FAQ section, launched on December 1, 2025.
-Each week we’ll quickly answer common questions about what it means to be a woodworker in today’s world.
+Every other week, we’ll quickly answer common questions about what it means to be a woodworker in today’s world.

 While we’re building this, check out our Wood Design Program page for answers to frequently asked questions, or Contact Us with any questions you have.